WagnerAlex/gimp_python-fu_scripts/README.md

 Python Scripts for Astrophotography

 ## ColorizeLayers.py
 Script to create a colorized rgb image from 3 greyscale layers.
+Copy file to plugins folder. (example: C:\Program Files\GIMP 2\lib\gimp\2.0\plug-ins)
+The Script will be in "Filters/Layers/"-Menu

 ### Workflow:
 Capture FITS from DSLR and stack in DSS.